Tuesday 10am - 4:30pm or 1pm - 8:30pm

 Sessions are conducted in comfy clothes like those you would wear to yoga (no jeans or skirts).

 You arrive and we sit and have a conversation.
 You tell me about your history and what you are hoping for.
-The session is conducted fully clothed.
 I will listen to you and gently watch your movement.
 We may begin with movement exploration or have you lay on the treatment table.
 I offer precise and gentle touch and movement cues to help your tissues move well again.
 From the detail of the cell to the wider perspective of the whole body in the environment, I offer support and invitation for your movement to flow again.
 You will have the opportunity to sit, stand or walk and notice what you feel.
 This time is important for the brain to take ownership of the new movements.
 Sitting, standing, walking, reaching, pushing - these are fundamental movement of life.
 In these movements we tend to rely on our oldest habits and if we can find better movement options here then they can flow through into many parts of life.

 Rolfing is traditionally delivered in a series of 10 sessions.
 Each session focusing on a different theme.
 I don't always follow the series strictly but always follow all the same underlying principles.
 Many times the 10 sessions is a really good fit.
 But some people have individual needs which will vary from the 10 session structure.
 I will always put your individual needs first.
 Sometimes its 10 sessions, sometimes more, sometimes less.
 Sometimes people come in with an acute concern which can be resolved in a shorter time (say 1-5 sessions).

 Sessions are normally spaced 1 or 2 weeks apart (but can be more or less).

 People can then have tune up sessions every few months or years according to their needs.